survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 ## Conclusion

+WDS complements webpack and makes it more friendly by developers by providing development oriented functionality.

 To recap:

 * Webpack's `watch` mode is the first step towards a better development experience.
 You can have webpack compile bundles as you edit your source.